What to Do in a Pet Emergency

 The process will be easier for both you and your pet if you know what to expect at our emergency pet hospital.
 Here are the steps you should follow:

 One of our team members will show you to an exam room.
-If you have not already done so, you'll be asked to complete our New Patient Form.
+You'll be asked to complete our New Patient Form.
 A veterinary technician will triage your pet, then a veterinarian will perform a full exam.

 Once your pet has been assessed, a highly trained emergency veterinarian will develop a treatment plan so your pet will receive the best possible treatment.
 We will keep your primary care veterinarian updated with your pet's medical history to ensure seamless, integrated care that meets your pet's needs.